loda-lang/loda-programs/programs/oeis/list4.md

 * [A209008](http://oeis.org/A209008) ([program](209/A209008.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first and second differences in -n..n.
 * [A209081](http://oeis.org/A209081) ([program](209/A209081.asm)): Floor(A152170(n)/n^n).
 Floor of the expected value of the cardinality of the image of a function from [n] to [n].
 * [A209084](http://oeis.org/A209084) ([program](209/A209084.asm)): a(n) = 2*a(n-1) + 4*a(n-2) with n>1, a(0)=0, a(1)=4.
+* [A209094](http://oeis.org/A209094) ([program](209/A209094.asm)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to more than one of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A209116](http://oeis.org/A209116) ([program](209/A209116.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and avoiding the patterns z z+1 z+2 and z z-1 z-2.
 * [A209188](http://oeis.org/A209188) ([program](209/A209188.asm)): Smallest prime factor of n^2 + n - 1.
 * [A209189](http://oeis.org/A209189) ([program](209/A209189.asm)): Smallest prime factor of n^2 + n + 1.